 Being an annual plant, Himalayan Balsam completes its entire life cycle in one growth season, reproducing from year to year solely by small spherical seeds, 2-4 mm in diameter.
-The highly viable seeds germinate early in the growth season (usually from March to June) with vigorous growth following.
-Plants will reach their full height by July/August, flower and set seed.
+The highly viable seeds germinate early in the growing season (usually from March to June) with vigorous growth following.
+Plants will reach their full height by July/August.
+The plant can flower and set seed between July and October.

 While the species does not spread by vegetative means, e.g. from fragments of root or stem, uprooted plants left in moist conditions can re-root from nodes on the stem.
-Additionally, plants that have been cut will re-sprout unless the primary stem is cut below the first node.
+Additionally, plants that have been cut will resprout unless the primary stem is cut below the first node.
 When the stem is cut above the first node, the species will regrow extremely vigorously and potentially produce more flowers and seeds than it would have otherwise.